colinhacks/zshy/README.md

 Not really.
 It uses `tsc` to typecheck your codebase, which is a lot slower than using a bundler that strips types.
 That said:

-1. you _should_ be type checking your code during builds;
+1. You _should_ be type checking your code during builds
 2. TypeScript is [about to get 10x faster](https://devblogs.microsoft.com/typescript/typescript-native-port/)